Technigo/project-weather-app/README.md

 ## The problem
 We set up a schedule for when to work together, and also had local copies on our computers to try out code in-between our meetings, then went through it together.
 We have followed the steps in the project brief mostly, but did for example the 5 day forecast before setting the sunrise and sunset.
 We did that since it seemed to be the most complicated part and we wanted to reach the stretch goal early on in the week.

 We have spent most of the time on building the JavaScript part, and had some problems adding weather icons for different weather conditions.
-We then asked google, and our teammates in the Slack channel for help.
-Finally, the answer was in front of our eyes in an URL for different weather conditions from openweathermap.
+We then asked google, the help channel and our teammates in Slack for help.
+The answer was in front of our eyes at the end, in an URL for different weather conditions from openweathermap.

 Describe how you approached to problem, and what tools and techniques you used to solve it.
 How did you plan?
 What technologies did you use?
 If you had more time, what would be next?